 Runshaw offers over 40 A-level subjects across sciences, humanities, languages, and creative arts.
 The college is one of the largest A-level providers in England.
 Facilitating subjects including biology, chemistry, physics, mathematics, English literature, history, geography, and modern languages are all available.

-Open events for 2025-26 entry are scheduled for Saturday 20th September 2025 and Saturday 15th November 2025.
-Subject Choice Days take place in July, allowing prospective students to sample subjects before finalising their programme.
+Open events are scheduled through the year, and Subject Choice Days allow prospective students to sample subjects before finalising their programme.
 Booking information is available on the college website.

 Notable alumni include Steve Pemberton (The League of Gentlemen, Inside No. 9), John Thomson (Cold Feet, The Fast Show), Joe Gilgun (Brassic), Tim Farron (MP and former Liberal Democrat leader), Amanda Roocroft (Olivier Award-winning opera singer), Holly Bradshaw (Olympic bronze medallist in pole vault), and Olivia Sheridan (para powerlifting world record holder).